vamolessa/vamolessa.github.io/blog/mem_write.md

 }
 ```

-notice the calls to `mem_copy`. they contain lots size and pointer math. easy to make a mistake (i did).
+Notice the calls to `mem_copy`.
+They contain lots size and pointer math.
+Easy to make a mistake (I did).

-first, it would be better to pass in the dst buffer and its end instead of its size as the end does not move
+First, it would be better to pass in the dst buffer and its end instead of its size as the end does not move
 as we write into it.

 ```c